 Skytree Tower, Tokyo

-One of the most iconic sights in Tokyo is Skytree in Asakusa, Tokyo.
+One of the most iconic sights in Tokyo and landmarks in all of Japan is Skytree in Asakusa, Tokyo.
 You can see it from afar and it is the world’s tallest tower with a height of 634 metres.

 Especially during cherry blossom season, walking along the river promenade makes for amazing pics.
 Your friends will be so jealous of your photos from Japan!